Samirnunes/ml-algorithms-from-scratch/naive_bayes/README.md

 ## Results

-The file `test.ipynb`, in the folder `src`, contains the predictions in the in the bank churn test data given by the models trained in the train data, so it can be showed that the result of the implemented algorithm is the same of the algorithm present in the `scikit-learn` library [2].
+The file `test.ipynb`, in the folder `src`, contains the predictions in the in the bank churn test data given by the models trained in the train data, so it can be showed that the result of the implemented algorithm is the same of the algorithm present in the `scikit-learn` library [2] without the use of variable smoothing.

 - Predictions of the implemented algorithm: